 Yet knowing worldly wealth and fame are shadows

 He gave his love to Christ, and sought to please him,

 Cherished his Church, and humbly loved his clergy,

 At the last dawn of May he fell, beheaded.

 The marshy soil of Crowland which, while living,

 He had so deeply loved received his body.

-.... but the Bretons defended it, until the king [Philip] came from France; whereupon King William departed thence, having lost there both men and horses, and innumerable treasures.”‘Anglo-Saxon Chronicle’ Manuscript D phraseology
+.... but the Bretons held it, until the king [Philip I] came from France; and King William went from there, and there lost both men and horses, and innumerable treasures.”‘Anglo-Saxon Chronicle’ Manuscript D phraseology

-"This year were reconciled the king of the French and William, king of England.
-But it continued only a little while.”‘Anglo-Saxon Chronicle’ Manuscript E*
+“In this year the king of the French and William king of England were reconciled; though it lasted but a little while.”‘Anglo-Saxon Chronicle’ Manuscript E*